The 10 Best Air Ionizers

 video play icon

 This wiki has been updated 35 times since it was first published in June of 2015.
 If you've been suffering from allergies and sinus issues, your home's air quality may be to blame.
 These ionizers charge bacteria and other particles in the atmosphere, causing them to stick to the floor or other surfaces, where they can be vacuumed up and removed.
 You'll be amazed at how much easier it is to breathe with one of these things in your house, and they help neutralize odors, to boot.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Medify Air MA-40